Want the perfect workout program?Take Quiz

 Other muscles that back extensions work that we have not specifically mentioned are the pelvic floor, multifidus, and even the shoulders!

-With back extensions obviously comes a stronger and more mobile back.
+With back extensions obviously comes a stronger and more mobile back, which is why we've included this exercise in our back day workout.
 However, there are other benefits as well.

 Here are the overarching benefits of performing back extensions on a regular basis: